 - Children learn many of their own fears and anxieties from what they hear and what they see (Field & Purkis, 2011; LoBue, Kim, & Delgado, 2019).
 In other words, seeing something scary on television, hearing something scary on the news, or seeing their parents look nervous or afraid are common learning mechanisms for young children.
 The recommendation for parents here is to be aware of the emotional information and the factual information about the coronavirus that is being transmitted to children, as they are apt to learn from whatever information happens to be around them.

 What is the one message people should know that psychological science teaches us?

 I would highlight that there is a very large literature suggesting that parents’ depression, anxiety, and stress have a negative impact on their children, starting from early in infancy.
-Even though this is an incredibly stressful time and parents are busy tending to the needs of their children, their families members, their co-workers, and possibly even the sick and in need, it’s important to remember to also take care of your own mental health, if not for yourself, than for your children.
+Even though this is an incredibly stressful time and parents are busy tending to the needs of their children, their family members, their co-workers, and possibly even the sick and in need, it’s important to remember to also take care of your own mental health, if not for yourself, then for your children.

 Are there any published articles that are particularly insightful on these topics?